-Why Is This Important?Arthritis is a disabling disease.
-According to the Centers for Disease Control and Prevention, the percent of adults limited by arthritis has increased by about 20 percent since 2002 with the everyday activities, such as holding a cup or walking up stairs, for 24 million adults are limited.[https://www.cdc.gov/vitalsigns/pdf/2017-03-vitalsigns.pdf 1]
+Why Is This Important?Arthritis is a common and disabling chronic disease.
+According to the Centers for Disease Control and Prevention, the percentage of adults limited by arthritis has significantly increased in the past two decades.
+Daily activities, such as holding a cup or walking up stairs, are limited for 24 million adults due to their arthritis.[https://www.cdc.gov/vitalsigns/pdf/2017-03-vitalsigns.pdf 1]

 Monitoring the prevalence of arthritis-attributable activity limitation among adults is important for estimating the need for intervention programs to reduce the disabling effects of arthritis, and to estimate how well existing intervention programs are working.
 These programs include self-management education programs and physical activity programs that have been shown to reduce pain and costs as well as improve physical function, mental health, and quality of life.

 Arthritis-attributable activity limitation can be prevented or reduced in many persons.
-For example, aerobic and strengthening exercises can improve physical function and self-reported disability among older disabled adults.
+For example, aerobic and strengthening exercises can improve physical function and self-reported disability among older adults with disabilities.
 In addition, for persons with arthritis who are not limited in activity, regular physical activity can reduce the risk for functional activity limitation.
 Arthritis self-management education classes can also reduce pain and disability.

 Healthy People Objective AOCBC-2:Reduce the proportion of adults with doctor-diagnosed arthritis who experience a limitation in activity due to arthritis or joint symptoms